-Six superb players the Glazers refused to pay the money for at Man Utd
+Six great players the Glazers refused to pay the money for at Man Utd

 The unrest that Manchester United supporters feel towards the Glazer family’s ownership of the club goes far beyond their record in the transfer market, but there are still plenty of questions to be asked regarding that department.

 United fans have regularly criticised the ‘Glazernomics’ model of running the club, with serious complaints about the club’s debt and lack of infrastructure spending.
 While there has been investment in top talent like Paul Pogba and Bruno Fernandes, the club have missed out on some great players due to their reluctance to spend big.

 We’ve looked at six of the best players the Glazers didn’t sign due to financial reasons.
 Note: we’ve not included players who rejected a move to the club.

 Spain’s all-time top scorer spent his peak years at Valencia, and despite being a goal machine for club and country, he remained at Mestalla for five seasons.